Project budget management is the process of planning, allocating, tracking, and controlling project resources throughout a project’s lifecycle.

 Look at your final number and review it, and review it again.
 Check it for accuracy by speaking to your team and reviewing similar past projects.

-5. Add a project buffer to protect profits
+5. Add a project buffer and contingency fund to protect profits

 Not everything goes as planned, so expect the unexpected.

-A contingency fund or project buffer will help account for anything that could go wrong within the project.
+A project buffer will help account for anything that could go wrong within the project.
 It will be a much-appreciated cushion for minor issues and sudden changes.

 - Sudden changes